hurryabit/hurryabit.github.io/_posts/2021-11-18-stack-safety-for-free.md

 The basic idea behind the technique to transform recursion into iteration is surprisingly simple and can be implemented in any language that supports generators.
 I've chosen to use Rust here since convincing its very rigid type and borrow checkers of my idea increases me confidence that the idea is sound.
 In fact, we need to use [Rust nightly][rust_nightly] because generators are not stable yet.

 We use a small recursive function `triangular`, which computes [triangular numbers][triangular_numbers], as an example to demonstrate the technique.
+Note that `triangular` is _not_ tail recursive.
 Although this is surely not the sort of function where one would resort to general techniques, its simplicity allows us to focus on the transformation itself rather than being distracted by unrelated complexity.
 An uninterrupted and self-contained version of the code shown in this blog post can be found on the [Rust Playground][playground_rs] in a [GitHub Gist][gist_rs].

 ```rust
 fn triangular(n: u64) -> u64 {